jnmandal/chicago-trains/README.md

 ## data

 From the command line, random data can be generated using the <tt>rake db:seed</tt> command.
 CSVs must be uploaded from the app itself.
 CSV data is presumed to be in the standard chicago-train format with a header row of four columns in the order: train_line, route_name, run_number, operator_id.
+Data not in the standard chicago-trains format will be flagged and the user will be prompted to make corrections.

 ## testing